-These shrimp cakes are also great for meal prep since they reheat well and are freezer friendly.
+These shrimp cakes are also great for meal prep since they reheat well and are freezer-friendly.

-There are quite a few recipes of mine that can be made whit shrimps, instead of chicken.
+There are quite a few recipes of mine that can be made with shrimps, instead of chicken.
 For example, try this Pad Thai recipe, or substitute the meatballs for shrimps in this Thai Coconut Curry recipe.

 But now, let’s make the best and most flavorful Shrimp Cakes ever!

 This shellfish recipe has so many pros and I just can’t get enough of the delicious fritters!

 Shrimps are high in protein, but some of the other ingredients provide a good amount of protein as well.
 T

 - Great flavor

 These golden shrimp fritters are packed with flavor!
 The cilantro and lemon juice pairs absolutely perfect with the delicate shrimp.
 Serve them with the lemon aioli and you will hit every single taste bud at ones.